gaborati/fullstack-delocal/README.md

 <h2 id="about-the-project">About The Project</h2>

 I had to make a web application where the user can log in and register and they can save their favorite links.
 I didn't use any framework for the task.
 I started the task with authentication where I used JWT tokens authentication, I connected the backend to the database so it communicates through  API-s with the frontend.Unfortunately, in the end, I noticed that my logic used to extract the data does not work for all links, because I solved this task from Frontend and so I can't get some link data due to Cors-Policy.In my code I left the console.logs() for informational reasons.
+The project run with the PHP built-in web sevrer.

 <details>
   <summary>Table of Contents</summary>